Karma is a law of the universe, and you can learn to cultivate positive Karmic returns if you follow some time-tested steps. You can do this!

 Here is where some serious inner work can help you pinpoint the roadblocks to your growth.
 There are several tools you can use to explore your subconscious, your personality, and your soul.

 The Enneagram Personality Profile will help you identify any issues that manifest in your personality and instincts.
 Comparative Analysis is a structured approach to comparative religious studies.
 Researching topics related to your beliefs will help you approach your sacred ground.
-The Shamanic Journey is a powerful way to explore your spiritual essence or soul.
+Finally, the Shamanic Journey is a powerful way to explore your spiritual essence or soul.
 Here you can also find clues about what kind of ancestral baggage you may be carrying.

 Once you identify your roadblocks, you may be able to use a mantra to soften or remove the blockage.
+Then, you can rewrite the future portion of your life story.

 It is also known as “Immediate Karma.”
 For example, if you hit someone, they will hit you back.
 If you speed in your car, you get a speeding ticket.
 It’s synchronicities that are easy to spot.